 - What is shoulder bursitis?

-What is the prognosis (outlook) for shoulder bursitis?
+What are treatments for shoulder bursitis?

 Sometimes shoulder bursitis requires aspiration of the bursa fluid.
 This procedure involves removal of the fluid with a needle and syringe under sterile conditions and can be performed in the doctor's office.
 Often the fluid is sent to the laboratory for further analysis.
 Noninfectious shoulder bursitis can also be treated with an injection of cortisone medication into the swollen bursa.
 This is typically done at the same time as the aspiration procedure.
 Physical therapy can be used to aid the recovery from bursitis, especially when it is accompanied by a frozen shoulder.

 Infectious (septic) bursitis, which is uncommon in the shoulder, requires even further evaluation and aggressive treatment.
 The bursal fluid can be examined in the laboratory to identify the microbes causing the infection.
 Septic bursitis requires antibiotic therapy, sometimes intravenously.
 Repeated aspiration of the inflamed fluid may be required.
 Surgical drainage and removal of the infected bursa sac (bursectomy) may also be necessary.
 Generally, the adjacent joint functions normally after the surgical wound heals.

 Bursitis is initially treated with ice compresses, rest, and anti-inflammatory and pain medications.
 Continue Reading

 - 9 Things That Are Making Your Feet Hurt

 - Low Back Pain?
 It Could Be Your SI Joint